divramod/dm-npm/README.md

 # dm-npm
+The tool for npm-module maniacs.

+## Description
+* This command line tool helps to fulfill the daily jobs you have to do when working with npm modules.
+* Documention in progress.

 ## Shorcuts
     dmn
     dm-npm

-## Description
-This command line tool helps to fulfill the daily jobs you have to do when working with npm modules.

 ## Environment
 - tested with node 0.11.11 and 0.12.0